dnsimple/dnsimple-support/content/articles/adding-subdomain.markdown

     ![DNS Tab](/files/example-domain-manage.jpg)

-1. From there, simply click the green "Add" drop-down menu, and select the type of record you wish to create.
-A, ALIAS, and CNAME records will all create a new subdomain.
+1. From there, simply click the green <label>Add</label> drop-down menu, and select the type of record you wish to create. [`A`, `ALIAS`, and `CNAME` records](/articles/differences-between-a-cname-alias-url) will all create a new subdomain.

     ![Custom Records](/files/example-domain-dns.jpg)

     That will take you the advanced editor and you may add the records for the subdomain there.

 1. To add a subdomain, just fill in the subdomain in the Name field.
-For example, "www" would be the subdomain "www.example.com".
+For example, `www` would be the subdomain `www.example.com`.

     ![Add Record](/files/add-a-record.jpg)